nkkrnkl/carepilot/MANUAL-ENV-SETUP.md

 - Verify credentials in Azure Portal

 ### File Not Found
-- Make sure you're in the project directory: `/Users/aymaanshaikh/Desktop/shadcntheme`
+- Make sure you're in the project root directory
-- Check that the file is named `env` (not `.env`)
+- Check that the file is named `.env` (not `env`)
+- If the file doesn't exist, copy from `.env.example`: `cp .env.example .env`

 ### Permission Denied
 - Make sure you have write permissions on the `env` file